richardli/surveyPrev/README.md

 R package for the full workflow to map the prevalence of common DHS indicators.

+A Shiny App built on the surveyPrev package is avarilable at [https://rsc.stat.washington.edu/surveyPrevRShiny/](https://rsc.stat.washington.edu/surveyPrevRShiny/)

 ## Installation
 To install and load the latest version of the `surveyPrev` package, use the following command.